jlantos/InsightChallange/README.md

 test-2-tweets-outoforder-inwindow: less than 1 minute earlier tweet contributes to graph
 test-2-tweets-outoforder-outofwindow: more than 1 minute earlier tweet does not contribute to graph
 test-2-tweets-sametagintweet: self-loops are ignored
+test-3-tweets-windowmoved-linear-duplicateedges: mulitple edges between nodes are upated correctly when window moves
 test-3-tweets-windowmoved-linear: old tweets are discarded when window moves
-test-3-tweets-windowmoved-outoforder: max time is correct when older (but in window) tweet arrive
+test-3-tweets-windowmoved-outoforder: max time is correct when older (but in window) tweet arrives
 test-4-tweets-windowmoved-outoforder: older, once out of order tweet is discarded correctly when window moves